800-450-6118

 Prevent knitting & hand pain

 It's better to prevent hand pain so you don't have to cure it.
-Therefore, prevent getting Repetitive Strain Injury like wrist tendonitis in the first place.
+Therefore, it's prudent to take measures to prevent wrist tendonitis or carpal tunnel syndrome in the first place.

 There are a few simple things you can do now to avoid suffering later.